Are you thinking of becoming a teacher and want to find out more?

 Visit tertiary provider websites and contact the tertiary provider of your choice for more detailed information about costs.

 Entry requirements (prerequisites) vary between tertiary providers.
 While they will look at your degree and past academic performance, they’ll also place importance on your personal qualities, communication skills and background experiences.
 Contact tertiary providers for more information on their requirements.
-The New Zealand Teachers Council also requires you to demonstrate that you are of sound character and fit to be a teacher.
+The Education Council also requires you to demonstrate that you are of sound character and fit to be a teacher.

 University Entrance (UE) is the minimum requirement to go to a New Zealand university.
 Where a tertiary provider refers to a requirement for applicants to have University Entrance as stated by the New Zealand Qualifications Authority (NZQA), this is defined as a minimum of 42 credits at Level 3 or higher on the New Zealand Qualifications Framework (NZQF).